China says US is ‘provoking frictions’ as tensions flare despite trade truce

 That agreement gave the two sides a 90-day window to hash out a broader deal, an effort that now appears imperiled as each side accuses the other of working against the spirit of that agreement.
 US officials have described talks as “stalled” and suggested that the involvement of Trump and Chinese leader Xi Jinping is needed to jumpstart progress.

-A key point of contention has been Beijing’s export controls on rare earth minerals and associated products, which were imposed as part of its retaliation against Trump’s “reciprocal” tariffs on Chinese goods.
+A point of contention likely to feature prominently in any such discussions is Beijing’s export controls on rare earth minerals and associated products, imposed in retaliation against Trump’s “reciprocal” tariffs on Chinese goods.

 Following the talks, US officials had expected China to ease export restrictions of those minerals, which are an essential part of everything from iPhones and electric vehicles to big-ticket weapons like F-35 fighter jets and missile systems.